| Home | Mission | Events | Membership | History |

 single-edged Viking sword

-Some sources suggest these single-edged swords were not uncommon in the ninth and the early part of the tenth centuries.
-Certainly, a number of specimens have been found in the Dublin area.
+Sources suggest these single-edged swords were most common in the earliest part of the Viking age, during the transition from the Migration age.
+Their distribution is uneven, with finds in (for example) Dublin and in parts of Norway.
 Since few examples have been found in other Viking lands, it is hard to believe that these weapons were common.
 More likely, these were lesser quality weapons made by local smiths who lacked the tools, techniques, and materials to make higher quality double-edged blades.
 The thick, strong (but heavy) backbone of the single-edged blades meant that lesser materials and lesser skills could be employed, yet still result in a serviceable, if chunky, weapon.

 The surviving Viking-age swords span a wide gamut.
 Some are magnificent works of art.
 Some are plain, workaday tools for combat.
 Some are formidable weapons that leap into the hand and become an extension to the warrior's body.
 Some are worthless, unbalanced lumps of iron that seem only to thwart the warrior's intention at every opportunity.
 It is clear that not every bladesmith was accomplished, and it is possible that some warriors struggled with inferior weapons.